santhoshguru/slate/source/index.html.md

 };
 ```

+<p class="top-spacing">HappyFox Chat's JavaScript API provides you more control over the chat widget.
+You can customize the widget behavior programmatically.</p>

-<p class="top-spacing"> All API methods should be called only after the script is loaded.</p>
+<p > All API methods should be called only after the script is loaded.</p>

 <aside class="notice">
   You can, add your HappyFox Chat api related code with in the `onload` function